 Let the wizardry begin by clicking on the play button above.

 It is something about raw clips that really grab my attention, and this whole web video from Mark is no different.

-Mark is on to those riders who have a very distinct style of riding.
+Mark is one to those riders with a very distinct riding style.